tangy5/abdomenAtlas_monai_benchmark/SwinUNETR/README.md

 # Data Preparation

-For training and testing, it's needed to prepare a JSON file.
+For training, it's needed to prepare a JSON file.

 We provide the json file that is used to train our models for AbdomenAtlas in the following <a href="https://drive.google.com/file/d/1t4fIQQkONv7ArTSZe4Nucwkk1KfdUDvW/view?usp=sharing"> link</a>.

 Once the json file is downloaded, please place it in the same folder as the dataset.
 Set the correct dataset root dir under ```dataset``` Note that you need to provide the location of your dataset directory by using ```--data_dir```.

-For inference, the test data also need to be set in a dataset path root, and generate the JSON file under ```validation``` key.
-Same as the provided JSON file with ```validation``` key.

 # Training